 - Discolored urine

 Disclaimer: This list is not a complete list of side effects and there may be others that may occur.
-Inform your doctor or healthcare provider if your loved one feels anything unusual or bothersome while taking Senna.
+Inform your doctor or healthcare provider if your loved one feels anything unusual or bothersome while taking Senna for constipation.
 You may also want to inform the FDA about other side effects.
 You can call them at 1-800-FDA-1088.

 What Drugs Interact With Senna?